-- 1. Is there an opportunity to expand your business by offering orders online or by phone, click and collect, or home delivery?
+- Is there an opportunity to expand your business by offering orders online or by phone, click and collect, or home delivery?
 Can you take your products or services to your customers? - 2.
-Have digital menus instore use a tablet or a computer or have a digital board so people of all abilities have alternative ways to shop. - 3.
-Learn about, use and share accessibility apps - there are a whole lot available! - 4.
+Consider a digital menu so customers can use their phone or tablet to order and pay. - 3.
+Learn about, use and share accessibility apps. - 4.
 Provide hearing loops, and magnifiers and reading glasses at the counter. - 5.
-Provide photo menus and / or menus with large text at cafes and restaurants. - 6.
-Provide multiple payment options, e.g. direct deposit and PayPal, as some people may not have a credit card. - 7.
-Keep your non-tech options accepting cash, phone bookings and physical tickets are such easy options for everyone! - 8.
-Don't just rely on technology.
-Not everyone has internet access and a computer, and some people are not computer literate. - 9.
-Consider 'sensory spaces' in your business or service.
+Provide photo menus and or menus with large text at cafes and restaurants. - 6.
+Provide multiple payment options like direct deposit and PayPal. - Keep your non tech options.
+Not everyone has internet access or a computer.
+Accepting cash, phone bookings, and physical tickets are easy options for everyone. - 8.
+Consider 'sensory spaces' in your business or service. - 9.
+Create an interactive online ordering space so social interaction can occur just like in the shops.

-- 10. Create an interactive online ordering space so that social interaction can occur - just like the shops. - 11.
-Consider your opening hours can you have designated opening times for older people, or people with a disability? - 12.
-Transport options does your service have an accessible bus that is used only at specific times?
-How else could your bus be used? - 13.
-Work with your community to advocate and improve streetscape accessibility. - 14.
-Work with others to develop and provide town locality access maps maps which identify the accessible places in your area. - 15.
-Ensure older people and people with disability know about and can access evening social events by thinking about how and where they find things out. - 16.
-Is there an opportunity to teach your clients / customers how to use the technology?
-You could hold learning opportunities in your quiet times this would also bring people into your business. - 17.
+- 10. Consider having designated opening times for older people and people with a disability. - 11.
+Does your service have an accessible bus that is used only at specific times?
+How else could your bus be used? - 12.
+Work with your community to advocate and improve streetscape accessibility. - 13.
+Work with others to develop and provide town locality access maps that identify the accessible places in your area. - 14.
+Ensure older people and people with disability know about and can find out about social events.
+Print posters for a mail out, or advertise your event in the local newspaper. - 15.
+Is there an opportunity to teach your clients customers how to use the technology?
+You could hold learning opportunities in your quiet times - this would also bring people into your business. - 16.
 Ensure your website is accessible including font size, readability and ease of use.

-Responding to local needs, an amazing feeling
+Responding to local needs

-Responding to local needs, Emersons Bus Company initially purchased two wheelchair-accessible Mercedes Benz buses equipped with fold-out ramps.
+Emersons Bus Company initially purchased two wheelchair-accessible Mercedes Benz buses equipped with fold-out ramps.